 Credit card companies are my biggest allies in my constant search for great deals.
 Not only do they offer me amazing signup bonuses and give me free points and miles, but they also allow me to travel the world for nearly nothing!
 As a credit card expert, I'm often asked by friends, family and readers about whether or not they should cancel one of their cards.
 My answer?
 Don't.

+Here's the way I handle it.
 I know that having several credit cards open in good standing improves my credit history, so I have no problem hanging on to cards that I have applied for, even if I rarely use them.

 That is not even close to being true!
 First, the length of your credit history has a big influence on your credit score, so dropping a card is a bad move since it kills the length and breadth of that history.
-Another big factor is your credit utilization ratio.
+In addition to that, you have to think about your credit utilization ratio.
 When you cancel a credit card, your available credit shrinks, making your existing credit card debt a bigger percentage of the whole.
 So if you carry any credit card debt at all, between losing that card's history and increasing your credit utilization ratio, closing a card will hurt your overall credit score!

 End of story?
 Not quite, it doesn't take too long after canceling the card that the bank once again considers me to be a "new cardholder" when I reapply.
 That means that I apply again, and earn another a big sign up bonus, and the process starts all over again!